Tattomoosa/o2/README.md

 Run scripts from metadata.
 As many as you'd like per node.

-Simple uses include freeing or changing the visibility of a node based on feature flags or
+Simple uses include ensuring a node is hidden when play mode begins or freeing it if a feature tag exists.

+Complex uses... well, they can do pretty much anything, actually!
+See Variant Resources for one example of a more complex use-case.

 ### <img src="https://raw.githubusercontent.com/Tattomoosa/o2/refs/heads/main/addons/o2/addons/variant_resources/assets/icons/Variant.svg" width="18"/>&nbsp;&nbsp; [Variant Resources](addons/o2/addons/variant_resources/README.md)

 Override almost every non-Object Variant type with a resource that syncs its value back to the node, either through a PropertySyncNode in the scene tree or the much easier to use metadata script and its associated editor tooling.

 ### <img src="https://raw.githubusercontent.com/Tattomoosa/o2/refs/heads/main/addons/o2/addons/namespacer/icon/Namespacer.svg" width="18"/>&nbsp;&nbsp; Namespacer

-One `class_name`, unlimited statically accessible classes.

-But GDScript [doesn't have namespaces](https://github.com/godotengine/godot-proposals/issues/1566)!
+GDScript [doesn't have namespaces](https://github.com/godotengine/godot-proposals/issues/1566)!
 Well... it kind of can, actually!

 Mark a directory as a namespace root and Namespacer hooks every file up from that directory to be accessed in a namespace-like way.

+One `class_name`, unlimited statically accessible classes.

 ### <img src="https://raw.githubusercontent.com/Tattomoosa/o2/b7ea26b7a4a5a170568850199b29d77aff40f7d5/addons/o2/addons/quick_settings/assets/icons/ProjectList.svg" width="18"/>&nbsp;&nbsp; Quick Settings

-Toggle plugins and adjust the viewport mode via a little quick menu.
-Everyone's made the plugin toggle menu, but mine works with nested plugins.
-And I don't think anyone's made a quick viewport mode setter...
-Maybe I'm weird but I change that setting all the time.
+Everyone's made a quick plugin toggler, but quick settings does so much more.

+* Set the window mode easily for the running game
+* Toggle between internal and external editors
+* Intelligently finds plugin icons
+* Detect plugins inside other plugins
+	* Very useful for plugin development since Godot doesn't!
+* A dropdown to toggle any plugin, or give a plugin its own dedicated button

 ### <img src="https://raw.githubusercontent.com/Tattomoosa/o2/refs/heads/main/addons/o2/assets/icons/o2.svg" width="18"/>&nbsp;&nbsp; Core